fddayan/view_elements/README.md

 ## Intro

-The whole purpose of this project is trying to fix the partial madness.
-That is, one view folder having dozen of partials and then other views from different controllers reusing partials from other views in a not so good predictable way.
+The whole purpose of this project is trying to fix the partial and helper madness.
+That is, one view folder having dozen of partials, other views from different controllers using partials from other views in a not so good predictable way, and helper methods as global methods everywhere.

+Also, each component can take care of loading the data/models that needs, removing the need for the controller to load the models.
+I never liked the controller loading models.
+I started noticing that every time I wanted to reuse a partial, I had to make sure I loaded the data it needs on the controller and that was creating a lot of duplication.
+I know it breaks the MVC paradigm, but I find it much easier loading that in the component.

 The idea is that each `partial` now becomes a `component` and stylesheet, Javascript, presenter and view goes into the same folder named as the partial.